 In this example pic you can see I on this day (April 5th) I sold a digital notepad, some IP Cameras, and again some designer purses in addition to the new user commission.
 The very last commission doesn’t have any description, but it came from my handbag web site.
 That means they didn’t buy what they clicked on, but found something else on eBay – and since the transaction originated from my web site I earned commission on it anyway.
 I hope viewing these commission examples puts it in to perspective a bit more for you and you understand that what I’m saying is true, and that you can really make decent money placing relevant eBay auctions on your blog and web pages.

 People who know me will tell you that I’m a “web scrooge” and I will spend dozens of hours trying to get something open source to work just to avoid paying $20 for a product that does the job well.
 I couldn’t find anything free to place eBay auctions on web sites that worked well at all, and I found BayRSS to be a complete bargain for what it gave me.
 It paid for itself within 3 days of installing it.
-The links on this page to BayRSS are affiliate links, and if you click on one and buy the Wordpress plugin I will get a small commission for my efforts of putting this article together for you.
+The links on this page to BayRSS are affiliate links, and if you click on one and buy the WordPress plugin I will get a small commission for my efforts of putting this article together for you.
 But unlike a lot of what you read on “make money” blogs I actually use this product (*a lot*), and I’ve shown you plenty of example pages on live sites I have running right now, and I’ve shown commissions from those pages and sites so you know it actually works.
 I can and will work for you no matter how great or little your traffic is.
 All my pages tend to have the “views” listed on them – go back to those examples pages I gave you and look again.
 You’ll see the ones making me money aren’t very high traffic pages at all.

 If you’re interested in a piece of software that automatically builds and populates an entire web site with eBay auctions, please read my series: “Watch Me Build a BANS Niche Site from Scratch!
 I use “Build a Niche Store” PHP software scripts to build an entire eBay affiliate auction filled web site in very little time.